The Best Credit Cards with Airport Lounge Access

 Click Here to learn more about the Chase Sapphire Reserve

-So which one should you choose?
-That answer will be different for everybody.
-Both cards earn two of our favorite flexible points currencies in American Express Membership Rewards and Chase Ultimate Rewards.
-Based on a number of factors, including location, airline status, etc. travelers will weigh these programs differently.
+But which one should you choose: The Platinum or Reserve card?
+The answer will be different for everybody.
+Both cards earn two of our favorite flexible points currencies: American Express Membership Rewards and Chase Ultimate Rewards.
+Travelers should weigh these cards based on a number of factors, including location, airline status, future travel plans, and more.

-Make sure to read our post comparing both the Sapphire Reserve and American Express Platinum Card.
+Make sure to compare both the Sapphire Reserve and American Express Platinum Card.
 We put these cards head to head in what we call our Premium Card Showdown to help you make the decision.

-If you spend a lot of time in airports one of these two cards will drastically improve your experience and make your travels more comfortable.
+If you spend a lot of time in airports, one of these two credit cards with lounge access will drastically improve your experience.
 Whether you value Chase Ultimate Rewards or American Express Membership Rewards (or both), holding one of these two credit cards can help you get the most out of your next trip through the airport.

 Lead Photo credit of American Express